Imperial Palace Outer Gardens 皇居外苑

 A tranquil ring of nature and moats around the royal palace

-Going through Kokyo Gaien—the Outer Gardens—is an appropriately grand way to approach the Imperial Palace .
-The knotty black pine trees, imposing statue of samurai warrior Kusunoki Masahige and views of the famous Nijubashi Bridge are just a few highlights of the park's spacious grounds.
+Strolling through the Imperial Palace Outer Gardens is an appropriately grand way to approach the Imperial Palace .
+The knotty black pine trees, imposing statue of samurai warrior Kusunoki Masashige, and views of the famous Nijubashi Bridge are just a few highlights of the park's spacious grounds.

-Kusunoki Masahige fought a battle he knew he would lose for Emperor Go-Daigo
+Kusunoki Masashige fought a battle he knew he would lose for Emperor Go-Daigo

 There are 2,800 pine trees in the gardens

 The Fountain Gardens have two fountains that were built to celebrate weddings

 The Imperial Palace Outer Gardens are quite vast and can be approached via train from several different points.